Paul-HenriBJT/train-parler-tts/README.md

 - Ensure all placeholders (e.g., `<name_of_the_training>`, `<model_source_name>`, `<your_dataset_name>`) are replaced with your actual values.
 - The key difference in the correct method is the use of `accelerate.commands.launch`, which properly initializes the training process.
+- This does not requires a Hugging Face account.